 Your sleeping position plays a huge role in the quality and quantity of your sleep as well as the prevention of aches and pains.
 Identifying the best sleeping position for you can be the difference between a long, restful sleep and no sleep at all!

 If you regularly suffer from a particular bodily ache or pain, identifying and buying the best mattress for that particular niggle is the first thing to consider.
 If you are happy with your current mattress but still find it difficult to get comfortable at night it may be worth considering experimenting with your sleeping position to find the best one for you.

-We will first look at the most common sleeping positions, these are the positions the vast majority of people sleep in.
+That's a big question!
+The boring reality is: it depends!
+In this section we will first look at the most common sleeping positions, these are the positions the vast majority of people sleep in.
 We will then look at the best sleeping positions for various common aches and pains.

 Sleeping on your side

 In this position, a person sleeps on their side with their legs extended straight, or in some cases one leg slightly bent.